-- Abusive Parent: Ma Mayhem towards her two sons.
+- Abusive Parents: Ma Mayhem towards her two sons.

-- Babysitter from Hell: Sort of.
+- Badly Battered Babysitter: Sort of.
 While Terry does score an A on the assignment due to the amount of excitement and emotional stimulation he gave it, the teacher would likely not be so approving if she knew how it happened.

 - Berserk Button: Do not remind Ma Mayhem that her husband abandoned her to run off with a younger woman.

 - Becoming the Mask: Understated, but Howard treats his Eggbaby like it was an actual baby, much to the disbelief of his fellow "parents".

 - Egg Sitting: Terry is forced to care for an Eggbaby for a school assignment while also working as Batman.

 - Emmy Bait: Word of God admits that this episode was intentionally designed to be more lighthearted compared to the otherwise dark show in an attempt to win an Emmy award.
 It worked.

 - Fat and Skinny: Carl and Slim, Ma Mayhem's two sons.